Coleman County DWI Court Process

 2. Pre-Trial Hearings

-• Typical plea deals in Coleman: Because we lack specific data for Coleman, plea deals commonly involve reduced charges (e.g., reckless driving), reduced penalties (e.g., shorter license suspension, lower fines), or alternative sentencing options (e.g., community service, alcohol education classes).
+- Typical plea deals in Coleman County: Because we lack specific data for Coleman County, plea deals commonly involve reduced charges (e.g., reckless driving), reduced penalties (e.g., shorter license suspension, lower fines), or alternative sentencing options (e.g., community service, alcohol education classes).
 Your attorney can advise you on the appropriateness of any plea offer.

 3. Trial (If No Plea Deal)

-• What prosecution must prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-This typically involves presenting evidence of your blood alcohol content (BAC) exceeding the legal limit of 0.08%, or evidence of impairment based on field sobriety tests and police observations.
+- What prosecution must prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties.

 First Offense